-There is ample car parking and toilets at the birds of prey centre.
+There is car parking and toilets at the birds of prey centre.
 Please note, during the morning session we will be out in the Northumberland countryside and there will be no toilet facilities available.

 Please bring a packed lunch and cold drinks.
 Tea and coffee will be available at the birds of prey centre.

-As a result this workshop is not suitable for wheelchair users or those with impaired mobility.
+However, we do work on rough ground so this workshop is not suitable for wheelchair users or those with impaired mobility.